Principles, cycles and key benefits of the circular economy for efficient sustainable development

 Incorporating biodegradable materials into products and packaging helps reduce the volume of waste that ends up in landfills or pollutes the environment.

-Converting waste into resources
+Conversion of waste into resources

 Innovation and change in production and consumption